 2. Keep boredom at bay

 Eliminating boredom for children means giving yourself a break.
 On a long journey, there’s no harm in allowing them to watch films or play games on an iPad or tablet.
-Take some snacks and treats, invest in some travel games and save up some TV episodes or films that they’re desperate to watch.
+I advise going for games like Solitaire that they can play alone.
+Games played together always cause arguments between my two!
+Take some snacks and treats too, and save up some TV episodes or films that they’re desperate to watch.
 There’s nothing worse than the constant drone of, “Are we nearly there yet?”
 So take the boredom out of it to make it a more pleasant trip for everyone.